jovanhorvat/trackado-open-api/contracts/list-contracts.md

 **Content examples**

-List from a local database - Count represents the number of contract objects in the database relating to the company
+List from a database - Count represents ALL (no matter the page size specified) of the contract objects in the database relating to the company

 ```json
 [